 Companies like Eloqua, Pardot, Marketo, and Hubspot do a remarkable job with online lead scoring.

 They have defined the marketing automation and lead scoring space.
 They invented it.
-Each of these tools have strengths and weaknesses.
-Each of them have industries in which they fit perfectly.
+Each of these tools has strengths and weaknesses.
+Each of them has industries in which they fit perfectly.

 They’re each remarkable companies.

 The idea is simple: assign a point value to a lead dependent on some action that lead takes.

 Maybe a lead receives 5 points for opening an email about a new White Paper, 40 points for opening and clicking-through an email about a product demo, 50 points for visiting the pricing page of your website, or 10 points for opening 4 emails in a row.

 And it is only when a lead reaches 100 points total, for example, that the lead is deemed Sales Ready, and is sent to a CRM.

 Lead scoring sends only qualified leads to sales…leads that have read a lot of things you’ve written, visited pricing pages, signed up for demos, or viewed certain webinars.